rnlagos/bash/README.md

 Source: https://github.com/Casvt/Plex-scripts/tree/main/playlist_collection

+You need to download and configure the Python files with your Plex token, IP and port before run the script.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 **[service.sh](https://github.com/rnlagos/bash/blob/main/services.sh)**.
 This simple script shows various services running in the server, I use it with conky.
 It needs a proper font that can read Unicode Symbols.